moath14/gaza-programme/README.md

 ## Other Important Founders & Coders Repositories

-[Master-Reference](https://github.com/foundersandcoders/master-reference): Records and discussions about all aspects of common curriculum
+[Master-Reference](https://github.com/foundersandcoders/master-reference): Contains the full curriculum, as well as records and discussions about all aspects of the curriculum

 [International](https://github.com/foundersandcoders/international): Records and discussions for coordination across all campuses